RechelleBorbe67/IMS/README.md

-# IMS
+# IMS - INFORMATION MANAGEMENT SYSTEM

-System Description: TheInventory Management System (IMS) is a software application designed to manage and track inventory levels, monitor stock movements, and optimize storage capacity for a retail or manufacturing organization.
+System Description: The Inventory Management System (IMS) is a software application designed to manage and track inventory levels, monitor stock movements, and optimize storage capacity for a retail or manufacturing organization.
 The system aims to streamline inventory operations, reduce costs, and improve overall supply chain efficiency

 Language to use: MySQL and python